 Honda will introduce a new diesel engine on the Civic carline.
 It is expected that Honda will use the 1.6-litre i-DTEC engine from the CR-V, tuned to produce 118bhp of power at 4000rpm.
 The petrol line-up on the other hand is likely to come with two engine options-1.8-litre and 1.5-litre.
 These engines will be linked to a six-speed manual gearbox and a CVT.
 Picture Gallery – Upcoming Honda Cars in India

 |City Mileage||12.6kmpl (approx.)|

 |Highway Mileage||16.51kmpl (approx.)|

-In terms of safety, the sedan will equip several primary provisions including six-airbags, hill start assist, vehicle stability control and tyre deflation warning system.
-Additionally, it will also get anti-lock-braking system, electronic brakeforce distribution, electronic stability control, adaptive cruise control, forward collision warning, lane departure warning, Honda LaneWatch, multi-angle rear view mirror etc.
+Honda will equip the sedan well with primary safety features including six airbags, vehicle stability control, hill start assist and tyre deflation warning system.
+The safety kit will also include some other equipment such as anti-lock-braking system, electronic brakeforce distribution, electronic brakeforce distribution, electronic stability control, forward collision warning, lane departure warning, Honda LaneWatch, adaptive cruise control and multi-angle rear view mirror among several others.

 |Fuel Tank Capacity||50-litres|

 |Seating Capacity||5 Passengers (2+3 layout)|